IN AN IMPORTANT new profile piece, the climate unifier Al Gore opens up on a range of once-taboo subjects.

 “’But they’re not my son,’ I answer—’are they?
 You are.
 You carry my surname.’”

-While Gore believes in a parenting style that allows kids to make their own mistakes (“the only way to learn,” as he puts it), there are limits to the kind of risks they’re allowed to take.
+While Gore believes in a parenting style that allows kids to make their own mistakes (“the only way to learn,” as he puts it), there are limits to the kind of risks he’ll allow them to take.

 “’When you get arrested for traffic and supply, you’re not just hurting yourself,’ I used to tell them.